Hire in Nigeria

 There are over 527 native languages spoken in Nigeria but the official language is English.
 Nigerian English and Nigerian Pidgin are spoken as a second language by 100 million people in Nigeria.
 The language is used for all formal communication in government, including the drafting of legislation as well as in the Nigerian judicial system.

-Nigeria HR at a Glance
+Nigerian Human Resources at a Glance

 Employment law in Nigeria is generally employer friendly.
 Nevertheless, there are federal and local employment and labor laws that govern contracts, wages, hours, discrimination, terminations, layoffs and privacy.
 The Ministry of Labor and Productivity (the Ministry) is the main regulatory agency.